 JKD: Yes but how is a horizontal design radical?

 Doing a horizontal Brief was not something anyone expected.
 For us, it was a radical departure.
-We could have just did another 12.9 Flight Jacket and have been done with it.
-But you know me, I'm not really satisfied with just doing what's expected.
+We could have just done another 12.9 Flight Jacket and have been done with it.
+But you know me, I'm not satisfied with just doing what's expected.

-JKD: Do you think because the horizontal orientation is more familiar?
+JKD: Do you think its because the horizontal orientation is more familiar?

 MS: Maybe.
 I try not to drill down too deeply on any one reason.
 Again, if you look at it in the context of our Premium Leather Collection, it stands out.
 It looks different.
 A lot of what we offer is vertically oriented.
-So on our Collection pages, the horizontal case stands out.
+So on our Collection pages, a horizontal briefcase for iPad stands out.